Royal Bangkok Sports Club: Membership

 The RBSC is among the most exclusive clubs in Thailand, and is highly selective of its members.
 Descriptions of the application process in 1990 include being proposed and seconded by existing members, going through a vetting process, and after sitting through a waiting list of up to a decade, being interviewed by the General Committee (the club's executive board), who must give unanimous approval for the application to be successful.
 New members are also required to pay an entrance fee, reportedly up to 2 million baht ($65,000) in 2011.
 Children of current members, however, are entitled to membership once they turn 21 years old.
 The number of members is limited at 12,500 accounts.
-Polo Club membership, which is less exclusive, has served to help absorb the excess potential members.
+Polo Club membership has served to help absorb the excess potential members.
 (RBSC members may use the Polo Club's facilities, while the reverse is not true.)

 The club, once described in a golf guidebook as "one of Asia's remnants of the great age of Imperialism", is also very conservative in its values, derived from its gentlemen's club origins.
 Female members do not have voting rights, and although its membership is now mostly Thai (87% in 1990), proposals to amend the club's articles of association to allow more than half of the General Committee seats to be held by Thais have repeatedly failed, as have suggestions that memberships be made transferable.